player-03/echoes/README.md

 ### Since v1.0.0

 - Creating a view with two of the same component is now an error.
+- The built-in entity templates are deprecated.
+Instead, please use the separate [Echoes templates](https://github.com/player-03/echoes-templates) library.

 ### Since v1.0.0-rc.5